flutter/website/src/release/breaking-changes/tooltip-semantics-order.md

 );
 ```

-The corresponding semantics tree before this change should look like:
+When the tooltip message is visible, the corresponding semantics tree before this
+change should look like this:

 ```dart
 SemanticsNode#0